DeFi Lending and Taxes: Yield Farming, Staking, and Interest

 - USDC interest: $1,200

-- COMP rewards: 150 x $45 = $6,750
+- COMP rewards: 150 × $45 = $6,750

 - Total ordinary income: $7,950

-If you sell those 150 COMP tokens later:
+When you later sell those COMP tokens:

-- Cost basis: $6,750 (the fair market value when you received them — which you already paid income tax on).
+- Cost basis: $6,750 (the fair market value when you received them — which you already paid income tax on)

-- Proceeds: Whatever you sell them for.
+- Proceeds: Whatever you sell them for

-- Capital gain/loss: Proceeds minus $6,750.
+- Capital gain/loss: Proceeds minus $6,750

 This means governance token rewards are effectively taxed twice — once as ordinary income when received, and again as capital gains when sold (if the price has increased).
 If the price decreases, you can realize a capital loss.